alenphilip/Code-Review_Assistant/README.md

 </div>

 The **Code Review Assistant** is a state-of-the-art AI model fine-tuned from **Qwen2.5-7B-Instruct** using **Supervised Fine-Tuning (SFT)** and **QLoRA** for specialized Python code analysis.
 It automatically reviews Python code, identifies security vulnerabilities, suggests performance optimizations, and enforces Pythonic best practices with detailed explanations and corrected code examples.

+An AI Model That Reviews AND Fixes Your Python Code
+**→ Takes buggy/vulnerable Python code as input.**
+**→ provides security analysis, performance optimization and Pythonic improvements**
+**→ OUTPUTS REVIEW + CORRECTED, PRODUCTION-READY CODE.**

 ### 🎯 Key Features